weiyangtimmy/stanford_cars_recognition/README.md

-# stanford_cars_recognition
-Cars Classification on the Stanford dataset (Google's EfficientNet)
+# Cars Classification on the Stanford dataset (Google's EfficientNet)